instructure/i18nliner/README.md

 the same as `t` at runtime, but signals to the extractor that it shouldn't complain.
 You should only do this if you are sure that the specified key/string is extracted elsewhere or already in your yml.

-### i18nliner:diff

-Does an i18nliner:dump and creates a diff from a previous one (path or git commit hash).
-This is useful if you only want to see what has changed since a previous release of your app.

 ### i18nliner:import